 You can view our video below to see how the rattan is heated with a blow torch and then bent into shape using a simple machine.

-The principles to shape the rattan are similar to bending the rattan.
+The principles of shaping the rattan are similar to bending the rattan.
 The rattan must be soft so that it can be shaped.
 Here are some ways the rattan is shaped:

 - Shaping Using A Simple Machine – The rattan can be shaped using a simple machine.
 (Check video our video above tto see this process.)

 - Shaping Using A Mold – If you need a specific shape, the shape can be accomplished using a very simple mold.
-These are often simple wooden molds that the rattan piece is placed in so that all the shapes are uniform.
+These are often simple wooden molds in which the rattan piece is placed so that all the shapes are uniform.

 - Woven in Shapes – Rattan is also cut into smaller pieces to be woven into various shapes.
 Many people call this a wicker kind of weave, but the material used is not wicker but a rattan.